zalando/zalando.github.io/CONTRIBUTING.md

 ### Example template for PR

 We include a template on github for creating new pull requests.
-An exemple is showed below to give you an idea of what infomation we need to understand your submitted changes.
+An example is shown below to give you an idea of what infomation we need to understand your submitted changes.
 A pull request should:

 - Use a clear title
 - Have a reference to the issue it is fixing
-- Have a description of 2-3 senteces to explain the changes being made
+- Have a description of 2-3 sentences to explain the changes being made
 - Indicate if it's a new feature, bug fix or refactor
 - Outline the tasks being done to solve the issue